gofynd/fdk-client-golang/documentation/APPLICATION.md

-Get tokens for multiple integrations like Facebook, Googlemaps, Segment, Firebase, etc. Note: token values are encrypted with AES encryption using secret key.
-Kindly reach to developers for secret key.
+Use this API to retrieve the tokens used while integrating Firebase, MoEngage, Segment, GTM, Freshchat, Safetynet, Google Map and Facebook. **Note** - Token values are encrypted with AES encryption using a secret key.
+Kindly reach out to the developers for obtaining the secret key.

 *Success Response:*

-Success
+Success.
+Check the example shown below or refer `TokenResponse` for more details.

 Schema: `TokenResponse`